Best family campgrounds east coast

 River’s End is a private beach campground that provides full services.
-Beach access, an island pool, laundry, pavilion, dog park, fitness center, and even a TV lounge are sure to please everyone in this campground.
-Campers can choose tents, RVs, trailers, and even fully loaded cabins when they make a reservation at River’s End.
+Beach access, an island pool, laundry, a pavilion, a dog park, a fitness center, and even a TV lounge are sure to please everyone in this campground.
+Campers can choose tents, RVs, trailers, and even fully loaded-cabins when they make a reservation at River’s End.

 Anastasia State Park, St. Augustine, Florida

 St. Augustine has an abundance of sandy beaches, hiking trails, four miles of shoreline swimming, songbirds, and the peaceful sounds of the surf at night.
 Whether you choose to relax on the beach and soak up the sun or rent a SUP, canoe, kayak, sailboat, or bicycle, you will not be disappointed.